rasidi3112/rasidi3112/README.md

 ---

-### 🧠 “Bahasa Mesin, Jiwa Manusia”
+### 🧠 “Machine Language, Human Soul”
-> *“Jika otak manusia adalah hardware alami, maka AI adalah upaya kita menulis ulang perangkat lunak kesadaran.”*
+> *“If the human brain is natural hardware, then AI is our effort to rewrite the software of consciousness.”*

 <p align="center">
   <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="450" />